Hannah-Abi/Olympics-Data-Analysis---Azure-Data-Engineering/README.md

   ![Data Loading](./images/data-loading-script.png)

   3. Create **a pipeline in Synapse Analytics** that dynamically create the views for all tables:
-     * Create a store procedure that dynamically create the views for all the tables in Data Lake (see the following script)
+     * Create a store procedure that dynamically create the views for all the tables in Data Lake (see the 'stored procedure.sql' script)
      * In Manage tab, create a new link service to connect to the SQL Database in Synapse.
-This link service connection is to access the stored procedure create earlier
+This link service connection is to access the stored procedure created earlier
 ![Data Loading](./images/data-loading-pipeline.png)
 #### Step 4: Data Reporting
 Power BI connect to the AZURE Synapse Analytics - serverless SQL database.
 Th report is developed to visualise Tokyo Olympic dataset.